Johan-torfs/plg-platformer/README.md

 - Excluded jump crystals from being counted towards the token total

 ## Todo
 - Fix bug when jumping into moving platforms
+  - Most likely due to the wall jump, seeing as this happens when close to a wall on one side and a platform on the other
 - Write a controller to draw the platform sprites instead of drawing them for each platform seperately
-- Make the player stick to a moving platform
+- When the platform turns, the player unintentialy exits the idle animation